modern-influence-of-ancient-warriors

 Key traits of Norman warriors included:

-- Mobility – They were expert horsemen, capable of rapid mounted assaults and feigned retreats.
+- Mobility – They were expert horsemen, capable of rapid mounted assaults and feigned retreats that confused and shattered enemy formations.

-- Discipline – Feudal loyalty and tight unit cohesion prevented the chaotic free-for-alls common among other medieval armies.
+- Discipline – Feudal loyalty and tight unit cohesion prevented the chaotic free-for-alls common among other medieval armies; Norman knights fought as a coordinated body, not as individual champions.

-- Adaptability – They readily adopted siege technologies and naval warfare from the cultures they encountered.
+- Adaptability – They readily adopted siege technologies, naval warfare, and even administrative systems from the cultures they encountered, whether Byzantine, Lombard, or Arab.

 The Norman Presence in Southern Italy